 "Shop's closed," Miyuki gently pointed out, still staring unashamedly at her companion, still leaning most of her weight onto the broom.
 With her lips curved into a playful grimace, she offered Kyoko a nonchalant shrug, which—she would soon realize—was mistaken for the act of offering to hear the girl's every trial and tribulation.

 Every thought.
 In great detail.

 "Oh, oh," Kyoko breathed, slowly shaking her head.
-She pressed the tips of two fingers on the edge of their table, then followed the curve from one direction to the other.
+She pressed the tips of two fingers on the edge of their table, then followed the gentle curve in the metal from one direction to the other.
 "I was hoping, you see.
 One date, one night.
 A good experience.
 For once!"
-With a sudden incomprehensible exclamation, she slapped the table with force, her face twisting into a disappointed sneer.
+Uttering some incomprehensible exclamation, she slapped the table with force, her face twisting into a disappointed sneer.
 "Why?
 Why are men such pigs?"

 "Oh," Kyoko sighed, and abruptly deflated.
 "I'm so sorry … so sorry."
 She winced, then began slapping her forehead.
 "I'm so embarrassed … truly embarrassed."

 Casting a glance behind her, then toward the path ahead of them, Miyuki considered a few carefully worded responses, but ultimately found herself tongue-tied and confused.
 Shuddering, she drew in a shaky breath and wetted her lips with her tongue.
 "Maybe …" she offered, but comforting another truly felt strange, so foreign, in that moment, "maybe you have high expectations."

 But Kyoko merely shrugged.
 "Maybe I'm attracted to nut-jobs," then plodded forward, arms swinging, as if they hadn't stopped walking.